 2500 Sq.Ft Dehumidifier with Drain Hose and Timer

 Need nonstop humidity control for a large space?
 The Tehanld 2026 Upgraded Dehumidifier covers up to 2,500 sq. ft. and pulls 35 pints a day, so you can tackle damp basements, living rooms, and garages fast.
-You’ll save energy too, since it uses just 0.23 kWh per 24 hours and can cut consumption by up to 30%.
+It is designed for efficient daily operation and can help reduce wasted runtime when used with proper humidity settings.
 Keep it on a 24-hour timer, monitor humidity in the Smart Life app, and switch to continuous drainage with the 39-inch hose.
 At 30 dB, it runs quietly and won’t disrupt your routine.

 Best For: Homeowners or renters needing quiet, energy-efficient humidity control for large spaces like basements, living rooms, or garages.